-Ashwagandha extract use for relaxation and for children,
+Ashwagandha extract review use for sleep anxiety relaxation and for children,

-what is the right dosage to take and what time of day should you take it
+what is the right dosage to take and what time of day should you take it, use by

-Ashwagandha is a shrub cultivated in India and North America whose roots have been used for thousands of years by Ayurvedic practitioners.
 Ashwagandha root extract contains flavonoids and many active ingredients of the withanolide class.
-Several studies over the past few years have indicated that ashwagandha extract has anti-inflammatory, anti-tumor , anti-stress, antioxidant, mind-boosting, immune-enhancing, and rejuvenating properties (see studies at bottom of page).
-Historically ashwagandha has also been noted to have sex-enhancing properties.
-Ashwagandha may be used by children at the third of the dosage in the capsule, but only a few times a week with a full week off each month.
+Several studies over the past few years have indicated that ashwagandha extract has anti-inflammatory, anti-tumor, anti-stress, antioxidant, mind-boosting, immune-enhancing, and rejuvenating properties.
+Historically ashwagandha has also been noted to have aphrodisiac properties.

 mg, 60 veggie caps